k2view-academy/K2View-Academy/academy/Training_Level_1/03_fabric_basic_LU/07_quiz.md

 a.
 A Java virtual object representingbusiness data sitting on top of large tables.

 b.
-An actual micro-database containingall the data related to a business entity.
+An actual micro-database (MicroDB) containingall the data related to a business entity.

 c.
 Schema representing the relevantdata for a business case.